RebekahGrace4219/RebekahGrace4219/README.md

 ## Hi, I’m @RebekahGrace4219.

-I am a Computer Science and Engineering Senior at University of California - Davis.
+I am a Software Engineer at Flatiron Health.
 You can also visit my [Linkedin](https://www.linkedin.com/in/rebekah-grace-2567b41a4/).

 # Work Experience
 ## Software Engineer - Flatiron Health